 CAR — The Connected Action Roadmap

 CAR is a process of school improvement that brings coherence to the work of educators by connecting standards, student learning, assessment, professional learning, educator effectiveness, and school climate and culture to the work of professional learning communities.
-The focus is on how educators can collaborate to assist students in reaching the highest level of achievement.
-Guided by a common language, CAR creates a coherent plan for systemic implementation of effective practice, and makes curriculum development a priority – a shift from program to practice.
+The focus is on how educators collaborate to assist students in reaching the highest level of achievement.
+Guided by a common language and specific conversations, CAR creates a coherent plan for systemic implementation of effective practice, and makes curriculum development a priority – a shift from program to practice.

 Without CAR, Professional Learning Communities can lack purpose and effectiveness.
 Emphasis is on compliance rather than practice; educators stay in their silos and do not collaborate; opportunities to grow are lost; and professional learning does not translate into student learning.
 CAR ensures that the conversations you have with your team will be meaningful and purposeful.
 It is simple, straightforward, effective, and most of all, coherent.
 CAR takes all of the mandates and best practices and helps you and your PLCs reach your destination of student learning through a viable curriculum that properly uses assessments and navigates the terrain to get you where you need to go.

-Here’s what the leaders in those pilot districts had to say about CAR training and the difference CAR has made to the effectiveness of their professional learning communities:
+Hear what the leaders in the CAR pilot districts had to say about CAR training and the difference CAR has made to the effectiveness of their professional learning communities:

 Presenters maximized the time and provided valuable information to ensure that participants are successful in their implementation of CAR.